Some expert travels tips for your first learn to surf trip to Bali

 Book a surf camp before you arrive

-By booking a surf camp before you arrive, you’ll take a lot of the pressure off sorting everything out upon landing.
+By booking a surf camp before you arrive, you’ll take a lot of the pressure of sorting everything out upon landing.
 You can then simply roll up and kick back and let us do all the hard work.
-While you make the most of your learn to surf trip in Bali.
+While you make the most of your learn-to-surf trip in Bali.

 Research a few flat-day activities

 We’re proud to say that Bali is one of the most consistent places for waves on earth.
 With a couple of different coastlines to choose from and numerous nearby islands to explore, finding waves here is much easier than putting on a legrope.
 That being said, there will be days when the wind is onshore, the swell is from the wrong direction or you’re just so surfed out that you couldn’t possibly paddle more than 10 meters without falling asleep.

 When these days come along, a learn-to-surf trip to Bali can be the perfect opportunity to check out the rest of this beautiful island.
 A traditional Balinese massage for one is the perfect way to rejuvenate your body, or you could try something a little more extreme such as whitewater rafting the Ayung River.